TheCommsChannel/TC2-APRS-BBS/README.md

    You'll need to open up the config.ini file in a text editor and make your changes following the instructions below

-   **[MYCALL]**
+   **[TACTICAL_CALL]**
    This is where you enter the callsign of your BBS.
-This can be your FCC callsign or eventually a tactical callsign (like BBS).
-If using a tactical call the BBS will need to transmit your FCC call every 10 minutes while in operation.
-This hasn't been implemented yet however, so it's best to use your FCC call until then.
+This can be your FCC callsign if you don't plan on using a tactical call or a tactical callsign like BBS, CAMP1, or whatever makes the most sense for you.

+   **[STANDARD_CALL]**
+   If using a Tactical Call in the TACTICAL_CALL field, be sure to enter in your ham radio callsign here to ensure your callsign is in the packets to comply with FCC regulations.
+If you're using your ham radio callsign in the TACTICAL_CALL field, you can just leave this as TC2BBS.

    **[KISS_HOST & KISS PORT]**
    IP Address and Port of the host running direwolf (127.0.0.1 if the BBS is running on the same system)